ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 {:pre: .pre}

 # Examples of customizations
+{: #cust-examples}

 The following sections show you different examples of how you can customize a cluster.

-For details on what to consider when customizing a cluster, see [Customizing a cluster](/docs/services/AnalyticsEngine/customizing-cluster.html).
+For details on what to consider when customizing a cluster, see [Customizing a cluster](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-cust-cluster).

-The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](/docs/services/AnalyticsEngine/advanced-provisioning-options.html).
+The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options).

 ### Example of creating a cluster with bootstrap customization using the {{site.data.keyword.Bluemix_short}} CLI